-- Grate cheese, and store in airtight container in the fridge
+- Grate cheese, and store in an airtight container in the fridge

 - Chop red onion or shallot and “quick pickle” (see the notes in the recipe) – store these in an airtight container in the fridge

-- Make dressing in a mason jar, and refrigerate until needed (up to a week before!)
+- Make the dressing in a mason jar, and refrigerate until needed (up to a week before!)

 The bacon is about the best part.
 And, I’ll tell you how I cook my bacon:

 - Get out a sheet pan, and line it with aluminum foil for easy cleanup.